lockdownreliefproject/codeblueindia.com/README.md

 # Minimal Gridsome Starter with TailwindCSS + Markdown

-This starter is very simple, it's just meant to skip the setup of Gridsome as a Static Site + CMS.
+This starter is very simple, it's just meant a to skip the setup of Gridsome as a Static Site + CMS.
 It's using TailwindCSS, as well as Markdown for the site content.

 There are two example posts in the `content/posts` folder, a template for Blog Posts (as well as blog feed items), and some simple meta tag examples in the blog post template.